ga-curriculum/mlops-fundamentals/microlesson-01/README.md

 By the end of this session, you will be able to:

-  - ✅ Understand the key challenges of operationalizing machine learning.
+- List the key challenges of operationalizing machine learning.
-  - ✅ Define MLOps and its core principles.
+- Define MLOps and its core principles.
-  - ✅ Explain the different stages of the ML lifecycle and how MLOps addresses each stage.
+- Explain the different stages of the ML lifecycle and how MLOps addresses each stage.
-  - ✅ Identify and compare popular MLOps tools and technologies, focusing on their conceptual strengths and weaknesses.
+- Identify and compare popular MLOps tools and technologies, focusing on their conceptual strengths and weaknesses.
-  - ✅ Understand best practices for implementing MLOps in an organization.
+- Defone best practices for implementing MLOps in an organization.
-  - ✅ Recognize the benefits of adopting an MLOps approach.
+- Recognize the benefits of adopting an MLOps approach.
-  - ✅ Develop strategies for building and managing robust, scalable, and reliable ML systems.
+- Develop strategies for building and managing robust, scalable, and reliable ML systems.
-  - ✅ **Differentiate between Continuous Delivery and Continuous Deployment and understand their roles in MLOps.**
+- Differentiate between Continuous Delivery and Continuous Deployment and understand their roles in MLOps.

 ## I. Introduction (5 minutes)